-- (2.)
-Now you do a feature selection for data.train in the same way as you did it for the whole dataset in the last section. - (3.) train a SVM on the training set with the selected genes.
-Then predict the labels of data.test (using only the selected genes).
-Compute the test error svm.error.
+- 1. Do a feature selection for x (without the test data!) using the function fsel() from the last section. - 2. train a SVM on the pruned training set. - 3.
+Then predict the labels of the test data (using only the selected genes).